 - Day 2: Louvre museum, Tuileries & Concorde, Sacre Coeur & Montmartre.

-- Day 3: Conciergerie, Orsay Museum, Luxembourg Gardens, Pantheon and Catacombs.
+- Day 3: Conciergerie, Musée d’Orsay, Luxembourg Gardens, Pantheon and Catacombs.

-- Day 4: Day trip to Versailles Palace and visit the Marais & Bastille neighborhoods in the evening.
+- Day 4: Day trip to the Palace of Versailles and visit the Marais & Bastille neighborhoods in the evening.

 After reading this type of itinerary, I usually sigh and point them to my bucket list tips of things to do in Paris.
 It is technically possible to follow this itinerary, but I hope you brought a comfortable set of shoes!